extism/js-pdk/README.md

 sh install.sh
 ```

-> *Note*: [Binaryen](https://github.com/WebAssembly/binaryen), specifcally the wasm-merge tool
+> *Note*: [Binaryen](https://github.com/WebAssembly/binaryen), specifcally the `wasm-merge` and `wasm-opt` tools
-> is required as a dependency.
+> are required as a dependency.
 We will try to package this up eventually but for now it must be reachable
 > on your machine.
 You can install on mac with `brew install binaryen` or see their [releases page](https://github.com/WebAssembly/binaryen/releases).

 Then run command with no args to see the help: